BattleMage0231/Stalkpixel/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This guide assumes that you have some experience with the terminal.
-Follow these simple steps to download and install Stalkpixel.

 ### Prerequisites